|

 out the cases/bags used to hold them.
 This is a chance to remove that

-at this time.
-Don't leave this to the day before the start of next
+day before the start of next season!

 - RECEIPTS:

-and in which park a specific item was bought.
-You may be happy to see these
+item was purchased.
+You may be happy to see these when looking back from

-when looking back from some far distant time.
+some far distant time.
 This leads to the next item...

 - SCRAPBOOK: